lhanssler/LED-Array-Controller/README.md

     be entered as 0.
 The default driver address is 64 (or 0x40), which corresponds to none of the solder jumpers being connected on the LED Array Controller PCB.
-2. In the Arduino IDE, upload the Telemetrix4Arduino example file to the Arduino Nano.
+2. In the Arduino IDE, upload the Telemetrix4Arduino.ino file to the Arduino Nano.
 3. In Python, import telemetrix_controller.
 No other explicit imports are required for repository use.
 4. In Python, create an object from the telemetrix_controller.Arduino class.
 The